Poikilos/integratoredu/README.md

 * (2017-08-30) renamed sign-student action to sign-extcare, renamed picked_up_by to chaperone, sign-extcare to student-microevent

 ## Regression tests
+* for transaction entry loading (all instances of yaml.read* pertaining to transactions) always create and use item.tmp.date and item.tmp.date check for stated_date or stated_time too (always use get_date_or_stated_date), and if still null, derive time from 6-character+ext filename and derive date from path
+* use of console.error (doens't exist, should be console.log)
 * use of object sent to value checking method such as fun.is_true (where instead, member of object should have been sent)
 * use of visual_debug_enable where should be fun.visual_debug_enable (or if in functions.js, then exports.visual_debug_enable)
 * use of member that is same of a variable name (like when `var srf="first_name"; if (fields_friendly_names.srf) key_friendly_name = fields_friendly_names.srf;` is supposed to be `var srf="first_name"; if (srf in fields_friendly_names) key_friendly_name = fields_friendly_names[srf];`)